tsgates/arch-wiki-markdown/wiki/Pdnsd.md

 are working, and what default TTLs are being used by domains, turn debug on in the global settings:

     debug=on;

-Restart pdnsd and monitor the file /var/cache/pdnsd/pdnsd.debug for changes.
+Restart pdnsd and monitor the pdnsd.service for changes with the systemd
+journal:

+    journalctl _SYSTEMD_UNIT=pdnsd.service

 Be sure to turn debug off for general use as leaving it on may degrade performance.

-Cache Size
+Cache size

 By default, pdnsd will automatically create authoritative records for all entries in /etc/hosts.
 If you have a lot of entries, for example if